Healthy Homes Assessment Oriental Bay

 Rental Property Home Assessments Oriental Bay

-Rental property areas affected with Health Homes Standard.
+Areas of rental properties that are impacted with Healthy Homes Standard.
 Healthy Homes Standards in Oriental Bay include each:

 • Bedrooms